9 Day Machame Route

 Our trips begin and end at your lodge in Moshi, Tanzania.

-Arrive anytime at your lodge in Moshi, Tanzania.
-With prior arrangement, airport pick up and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
-We will gather in the evening for a pre-climb briefing and an equipment check.
+Try to arrive at your lodge in Moshi before 3 PM the day before your climb.
+With prior arrangement, an airport pick-up to your lodge is available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
+We will gather in the afternoon for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

-After completing the necessary registration formalities at Machame National Park gate (5,400), we begin to trek through a beautiful and lush forest.
+After completing the necessary registration formalities at Machame National Park gate (5,400 ft), we begin to trek through a beautiful and lush forest.
 We have a picnic lunch en route.
 We camp at Machame Camp (9,800 ft).
-[5-6 hours walking]

 We follow an easy path on compacted scree with wide views that gains altitude unrelentingly to reach Barafu Hut (14,800 ft) for lunch.
-There is a shortacclimatizationn hike to the plateau at the bottom of the southeast valley (15,700 ft).
+There is a short acclimatization hike to the plateau at the bottom of the southeast valley (15,700 ft).
 The remainder of the day is spent resting in preparation for the early morning final ascent.
-[3-5 hours walking]

 After breakfast, we can arrange for a private transfer or taxi to Kilimanjaro International Airport (JRO).

 Drive: 45 minutes